The following resources are designed to help IT leaders prepare your environment for remote learning.

 Prepare devices to be taken home

 Your first step is to determine which of your school’s devices can be taken home by teachers and students.
-Then, you can use your mobile device management system (MDM) to quickly set up iPad devices and Mac computers with content, settings, and restrictions to support remote learning for your students.
+Then you can use your Apple Device Deployment (MDM) to set up iPad devices and Mac computers quickly with content, settings and restrictions to support remote learning for your students.

 Below are suggestions to help you prepare devices for remote learning, depending on how they are currently used at school.

-For devices currently deployed in a classroom-based, one-to-one program
+For devices currently deployed in a classroom-based, one-to-one programme

 Adjust settings to make sure that students can work remotely when they take devices home.